heptagon-nmt/crypto-bot/README.md

 - Anaconda: `python3 src/gui.py`

 - Once installed via pip you will be able to initialize the GUI using the command `yacu` in the command line.
   - In some cases, such as in Linux Mint installations, this will fail.
 If the happens it means that `.bin` is not in your path (which you can check using `echo $PATH`).
-Therefore you need to add `.bin` to your path is required in order to fix this.
+Therefore you need to add `.bin` to your path in order to fix this.

 ### CLI